Blackhawks–Red Wings rivalry: History

 As a result of the realignment before the 2013–14 NHL season, the Red Wings moved to the Eastern Conference's Atlantic Division, joining fellow Original Six teams Boston Bruins, Montreal Canadiens and Toronto Maple Leafs in the division, as well as the New York Rangers in the conference (Rangers are part of the Metropolitan Division).
 Chicago stayed in the Western Conference's Central Division, ending the rivalry between the two teams after almost 90 seasons.
-Both the Red Wings and Blackhawks only meet twice every season by virtue of being in opposite conferences, and now can only meet in the postseason if both advance to the Stanley Cup Finals, however, due to the COVID-19 pandemic, the NHL temporarily realign divisions, regardless of conference allegiance, for the 2020–21 NHL season in order to cut down travel, with Detroit and Chicago, sharing a division (the Central) for the first time since the 2012–13 season, resuming their rivalry for at least one season for a total of eight games.
-In the 2021–22 NHL season, the league reverted back to its 2013–20 alignment.
+Both the Red Wings and Blackhawks only meet twice every season by virtue of being in opposite conferences, and now can only meet in the postseason if both advance to the Stanley Cup Final, however, due to the COVID-19 pandemic, the NHL temporarily realigned the divisions, regardless of conference allegiance, for the 2020–21 NHL season in order to cut down travel, with Detroit and Chicago, sharing a division (the Central) for the first time since the 2012–13 season, resuming their rivalry for at least one season for a total of eight games.
+In the 2021–22 NHL season, the league reverted to its 2013–20 alignment.

+On February 25, 2024, the Blackhawks retired Chris Chelios' no. 7 ahead of a game with the Red Wings.
+That night also marked Patrick Kane's first appearance in Chicago's United Center as a visiting player.
+In a rare peaceful moment between the two rivals, Kane was a given a standing ovation by the home fans as a tribute to his major contributions in the Blackhawks' 2010s Stanley Cup dynasty.
+Kane later scored the game-winning goal in overtime and got another standing ovation.